District 10 - Ellen W. Birnbaum

-Ellen Birnbaum is serving her second term as Legislator for the 10th District which includes the entire Great Neck Peninsula, Manhasset Hills, the Village of North Hills, and parts of Albertson, Garden City Park, Herricks, Manhasset, North New Hyde Park and Searingtown.
+Ellen Birnbaum is serving her third term as Legislator for the 10th District which includes the entire Great Neck Peninsula, Manhasset Hills, the Village of North Hills, and parts of Albertson, Garden City Park, Herricks, Manhasset, North New Hyde Park and Searingtown.
 She is a lifelong resident of Nassau County and a 36 year resident of Great Neck.
 Ellen has devoted her career to public service.
 Prior to being elected to the Legislature, Ellen served as the Director of the Office of Intermunicipal Coordination (OIC) for the Town of North Hempstead where she helped the villages, schools and special districts within the Town save money for taxpayers through shared services and cooperative projects.
 She also convened many conferences regarding important issues affecting our community such as hurricane preparedness, airplane noise abatement, and police precinct closings.
 She has worked extensively on constituent services such as tree trimming, pothole repair, street signage and road drainage.
 She has also served as a Director of the Water Authority of Great Neck North.

 Ellen is concerned about domestic abuse and violence and has developed programs to educate the public about the dangers of, and remedies for, relationship abuse and bullying.
 She is a trained facilitator in anti-bullying with Child Abuse Prevention Services (CAPS) and has conducted numerous workshops for middle school students.
 Ellen also is concerned with the care of senior citizens who wish to remain in their own homes.
 She has taken an active role on the Veterans and Senior Affairs Committee and was instrumental in seeing that legislation passed so that Veterans do not have to pay renewal fees for Nassau County Leisure passes.